sakloui/jorban-martysmods.github.io/docs/advanced_reshade/manual_install_guides.md

 nav_order: 1
 parent: Advanced ReShade Guides
 ---

 # ReShade Manual Installation Guides

-Some games might not support direct installation through the ReShade Installer due to permission constraints, administrative prompts, or even missing user dependencies.
+Some games might not support the standard automated install process of the ReShade Installer due to permission constraints, improper administrative privileges, or even missing user dependencies.

-This guide aims to help users understand and navigate the process of manual installation, ensuring they can seamlessly integrate ReShade into their desired game.
+The guides below aim to help users understand and navigate the processes required to manually install ReShade and get past some of these contraints.

 ---

 <details markdown="block" class="details-tree">
 <summary>Installing ReShade Manually</summary>

+{: note }
+When manually installing ReShade, you have to manually install shaders as well.

-## Step 1: Identify Your Game's Architecture
+### Step 1: Identify Your Game's Architecture

 1. Navigate to [PCGamingWiki](https://www.pcgamingwiki.com/wiki/Home).
 2. Use the search bar to find your game.